kaiewiggins/kaiewiggins.github.io/_posts/2018-03-20-Who-s-your-publisher.md

 Snowmelt & Stumps is an independent single-author imprint with no formal business status.
 It's used as a matter of convenience in lieu of author name if/when a publisher or imprint field is required.

 *Blind the Eyes* and all other in-progress and completed works on this site are copyrighted by K.A.
-Wiggins unless otherwise marked.
+Wiggins, unless otherwise marked.

 Italian language ebook rights to *Letter From the End of the World* have been licensed to Virgibooks, Inc. The translated edition is *Lettera dalla fine del mondo*.

-Other short fiction has appeared in anthologies by Fiction-Atlas Press and in Enchanted Conversation: A Fairytale Magazine and Frozen Wavelets by The Earthian Hivemind.
+Other short fiction has appeared in anthologies by Hungry Shadow Press, Fiction-Atlas Press, and Worldsmyths Publishing, and in Enchanted Conversation: A Fairytale Magazine and Frozen Wavelets by The Earthian Hivemind.

 **For all rights and licensing enquiries, please [email kaiewrites@gmail.com.](mailto:kaiewrites@gmail.com)**